keenlabs/Keen-Docs/source/api/getting_started.rst

         }
     }

 The response has a few important bits.
-First, there’s a list of all the keys / column names under the property "properties".
-Then, there’s a property for each key / column, which contains information about how many times it’s appeared, and how many times each appeared for a specific type (number, string, etc.).
+First, there’s a list of all the properties.
+Then, there’s information about each property, like how many times it’s appeared, and how many times each appeared for a specific type (number, string, etc.).

 .. _create_extraction: